pivlab/annual_review_of_biomedical_data_science/manuscript.md

 This makes autoencoders particularly suited for uncovering gene modules and efficiently handling high-dimensional datasets.
 For instance, variational autoencoders (VAEs) (**Figure {@fig:fig3}*b***) enhance this process by encoding data into a continuous latent space, enabling dimensionality reduction and the generation of new data.
  However, this increased power to capture more general patterns has a major tradeoff: interpretability.
-To overcome this, interpretable VAE models like the Pathway Module VAE (pmVAE) [@doi:10.1101/2021.01.28.428664], expiMap [@doi:10.1038/s41556-022-01072-x], and VEGA [@doi:10.1038/s41467-021-26017-0] integrate biological pathway information into the decoder, which improves interpretability, thus making these approaches function as linear dimensionality reduction methods.
+To overcome this, interpretable VAE models like the Pathway Module VAE (pmVAE) [@doi:10.1101/2021.01.28.428664], expiMap [@doi:10.1038/s41556-022-01072-x], and VEGA [@doi:10.1038/s41467-021-26017-0] integrate biological pathway information into the decoder, which improves interpretability, thus making these approaches function as linear dimensionality reduction methods
 (**Figure {@fig:fig3}*b***).

 From now on, we refer to a gene module as a pattern extracted by any unsupervised approach (such as PLIER, GenomicSuperSignature, VAE, clustering, etc.) applied to gene expression data, which could be a latent variable or other types of gene cluster.